Skip to main content

 Standard File

-Martha was a committed public school science educator and assistant principal in Connecticut for over 31 years.
-She served a science and math teacher, department chair, and middle school Assistant Principal before relocating to Virginia in 2018.
+Martha Rouleau was a committed public school science educator and assistant principal in Connecticut for over 31 years as a science and math teacher, department chair, and middle school Assistant Principal before relocating to Virginia in 2018.
 Trained initially as a marine biologist, Martha’s love of science drew her to explore the field of mindfulness in 2007.
+Martha holds multiple certifications in both mindfulness and yoga, including Mindfulness-Based Stress Reduction Qualified Teacher, 200-hour yoga instructor, Wellcoaches Certified Health and Well-Being Coach through The National Board for Health and Wellness, and a certified Mindful Grieving Facilitator through the Center for Somatic Grieving.

 Patti DeBlass